 EVANSTON ADU

-For another project in Evanston, an existing well-worn coach house will be torn down and built up brand new on a different part of the lot.
-Based on our site analysis, the original coach house was not in an ideal location and was better suited to be elsewhere on the property.
-The new structure, adjacent to the main house, will contain a garage with an ADU built on top of it.
+For another project in Evanston, we are tearing down an existing well-worn coach house and building a new one on a different part of the lot.
+Based on our site analysis, the original coach house is not in an ideal location and would be better suited elsewhere on the property.
+The new structure, adjacent to the main house, will contain a garage with an Accessory Dwelling Unit built on top.

 Below are ADU design and site analysis sketches